 What is ConvertScore™?
 ConvertScore™ is Apexure's proprietary landing page performance metric.
 We evaluate every page across four dimensions — Copy & Messaging, Layout & Hierarchy, Trust & Social Proof, and CTA & Conversion Path — to produce a single score out of 100.

-Return My Money is operating in a space where visitors arrive with a natural and well-founded scepticism.
+Return My Money operates in a space where visitors arrive with natural and well-founded scepticism.
 They’ve already been mis-sold a financial product once.
 Asking them to trust another financial company with their claim requires a significant credibility investment up front.
-This page makes that investment immediately — with a £50M recovery figure, a 94% claim success rate, and service-since-2011 social proof — before a single sentence of features appears.
+This page makes that investment immediately (with a £50M recovery figure, a 94% claim success rate, and service-since-2011 social proof) before a single sentence of features appears.

-the £50M figure, a Trustpilot four-star rating bar, and a ‘94% claim success rate’ badge.
-None of these credentials lives alone — they’re grouped at the first visual anchor point so that even a visitor who reads nothing else absorbs three credibility signals before deciding whether to scroll.
+The £50M figure, a Trustpilot four-star rating bar, and a “94% claim success rate” badge.
+None of these credentials lives alone.
+They’re grouped at the first visual anchor point so even a visitor who reads nothing else absorbs three credibility signals before deciding whether to scroll.

-— ‘YOUR CLAIM IS SAFE WITH US’ — uses colour psychology precisely.
+“YOUR CLAIM IS SAFE WITH US” uses colour psychology precisely.
 Green carries associations of safety, clearance, and go-ahead.
-Placed on a page about financial recovery, it reads as both visual and emotional reassurance.
+On a page about financial recovery, it reads as both visual and emotional reassurance.
 The section text reinforces this: “we’ve been successful in 94% of the cases we’ve handled” and “We take pride in winning pay-outs in the shortest possible amount of time.”

-— Fast Results, Competitive Fees, Hassle-Free Service, and No Win No Fee — address the four most common concerns about engaging a claims firm: speed, cost, effort required, and financial risk.
-Placing them together in a grid creates the impression of a comprehensive solution rather than a single strong argument.
+Fast Results, Competitive Fees, Hassle-Free Service, No Win No Fee.
+The four address the four most common concerns about engaging a claims firm: speed, cost, effort required, financial risk.
+Placing them together in a grid creates the impression of a full solution rather than a single strong argument.
 Visitors can scan all four in under ten seconds.

-"No Win, No Fee" isn't just a pricing model — it's a psychological commitment signal.
-When a firm takes on a case on a contingency basis, they're aligning their financial incentive with the client's outcome.
+"No Win, No Fee" is more than a pricing model.
+It's a psychological commitment signal.
+When a firm takes on a case on a contingency basis.
+They're aligning their financial incentive with the client's outcome.
 The page makes this alignment explicit: "You really have nothing to lose and everything to gain."
-This statement is doing heavy conversion work because it removes the one objection that stops most valid claimants from seeking help.
+That statement is doing heavy conversion work because it removes the one objection that stops most valid claimants from seeking help.

-— from Kelvin Burlingham, David Martin, and Brian King — are displayed with circular headshot avatars and full names.
-The quotes are specific and personal: “I can’t believe I received an offer of £10,000 in just over 9 weeks” names an amount and a timeline.
-These specifics transform testimonials from decorative social proof into credible case precedents.
+Kelvin Burlingham, David Martin, and Brian King.
+The quotes are specific and personal.
+“I can’t believe I received an offer of £10,000 in just over 9 weeks” names an amount and a timeline.
+That specificity transforms testimonials from decorative social proof into credible case precedents.

-uses a split-card design: a dark navy card listing the benefits of acting (high quality service, applies costs nothing, no policy numbers needed, quick and simple process, hassle-free) alongside a white card explaining the time sensitivity.
-This layout creates visual tension between comfort (the benefit list) and urgency (the deadline), which together produce the emotional combination — reassurance plus action pressure — that drives claims enquiries.
+A dark navy card listing the benefits of acting (high quality service, applies costs nothing, no policy numbers needed, quick and simple process, hassle-free) sits alongside a white card explaining the time sensitivity.
+The layout creates visual tension between comfort (the benefit list) and urgency (the deadline).
+That combination of reassurance plus action pressure is what drives claims enquiries.

 The page front-loads all of its heaviest trust signals within the first scroll.
-This is intentional.
-Mis-sold pension victims have a high distrust threshold — burying the proof signals deeper in the page means a significant percentage of visitors would bounce before reaching them.
+That’s intentional.
+Mis-sold pension victims have a high distrust threshold.
+Burying the proof signals deeper in the page would mean a significant percentage of visitors bounce before reaching them.
 By placing £50M, 94% success rate, Trustpilot, and ‘since 2011’ above the first fold, the page bets on credibility before anything else.

 Read more about how we approach trust signals at Ways To Increase Landing Page Social Proof.

 The bottom CTA section pairs "GET A FREE, NO RISK CONSULTATION WITH AN EXPERT TODAY" with "We'll connect you to an expert who will tell you straight away if you can claim."
-This specificity about what happens next — a real expert, an immediate answer — removes the fear of being passed to a call centre or receiving an automated response.
+The specificity about what happens next (a real expert, an immediate answer) removes the fear of being passed to a call centre or receiving an automated response.
 It makes the enquiry feel personal before it happens.

-The page uses a genuine regulatory deadline — the FSCS compensation scheme window — as its urgency mechanism.
-This is more credible and more durable than artificial countdown timers because it's verifiable.
+The page uses a genuine regulatory deadline (the FSCS compensation scheme window) as its urgency mechanism.
+That's more credible and more durable than artificial countdown timers because it's verifiable.
 Visitors who check and confirm the deadline is real become more motivated to act, not less.

 Browse our full collection of landing page examples or reach out to us to discuss how we’d improve your financial claims conversion rate.